nibanks/quic-disable-encryption/draft-banks-quic-disable-encryption.md

 where one endpoint might trust (or think it trusts) the path, but the other endpoint does not, and a man-in-the-middle tries to force this extension to be used.

+To prevent accidental use of the feature on production systems it is RECOMMENDED for servers to have additional measures such as IP filtering or a security key.

 # IANA Considerations